 Camping clothing is all about layering and functionality.
 Traveling light is essential, which is why you should only bring those indispensable pieces that make the transition from daytime to nighttime as seamless and uncomplicated as possible.

 Packing a suitcase for your glam camping adventure is a far more relaxed process altogether, seeing as you don’t have to worry about filtering the items you want to bring.
 In fact, chances are your accommodation has a closet, which means that you can wear whatever you want.
+When it comes to glamping, you don’t need to worry about getting a waterproof backpack to keep your clothes dry or minimalist packing for an in-and-out adventure.
 Still, it’s always important to keep a checklist of necessities in mind.

 |Bathing suit||Waterproof jacket|